fbpx

 Tai Chi and Qigong are functional exercise systems suitable for all ages, even for those whom are pregnant, or with chronic pain conditions such as rheumatoid arthritis, osteoarthritis, and lower back pain.

-Originally conceived as a martial art by a Chinese military officer in the Ming dynasty, Tai Chi has been practiced hundreds of years and is deeply ingrained in Taoism and Traditional Chinese Medicine.
+Originally conceived as a martial art by a Chinese military officer in the Ming dynasty, Chen Tai Chi has been practiced hundreds of years and is deeply ingrained in Taoism and Traditional Chinese Medicine.
 It is practiced not only for defense, but for its numerous physical and mental health benefits.

 Body Principles not Fitness Moves